nobotro/fpga_riscv_cpu/readme.md

 	all.sh is main tool which make all stuffs(compile c code,generate mif file)
 - led2.c is rom which function is to write number from 0 to 15 in memory address 32.
-  32 is memory mapped io address,which is used to control leds and 7 segment display -rom.mif file is already generated memory configuration file from led2.c
+  32 is memory mapped io address,which is used to control leds and 7 segment display
+- rom.mif file is already generated memory configuration file from led2.c

 ## Soc Demonstration
 https://www.youtube.com/watch?v=lHMueQKXJOU